Birds I Have Known

 - Subspecies information

 I’ve tried to present images of as many variations in behavior as possible; birds in flight, bird eggs, birds foraging, and bird portraits.

 Below are links to albums and galleries that will display birds that have met my camera.
 Before my Revillagigedos voyage in February 2017, there were 412 species.
-After my second expedition to Texas in 2021, I recalculated the totals and learned there were 496 species in the Birds I Have Known collection.
+After my second expedition to Texas in 2021, and a 16,000-mile expedition through western North America in 2022, I recalculated the totals and learned there were more than 500 species in the Birds I Have Known collection.
 These totals don’t include exotics and species in zoos.